 Dealing with criticism

-Although both Neil and Mark, and Patrick and David received overwhelming support from their family and friends, there were also some who questioned, and even opposed their decisions.
-“When I told my father that I was expecting a child via surrogacy, he was concerned that my son would be made fun of in school for having two gay dads.” explained Patrick.
-“It kept him awake and anxious for a while after we made our announcement.”
+Although both Neil and Mark, and Patrick and David received overwhelming support from their family and friends, there were also some who questioned, and even opposed, their decisions.
+“When I told my father I was expecting a child via surrogacy, he was concerned my son would be made fun of in school for having two gay dads,” explained Patrick.
+“It kept him awake at night and anxious for a while after we made our announcement.”

 In the end, along with Mark, they resolutely decided that they had nothing to be ashamed of, and that they should listen to their hearts.
 They would be good dads, and their children would be loved and brought up to be accepting and strong.
 And having met Rosie and Eliza for ourselves, we are SO glad they went with those big hearts of theirs.

 Becoming a same-sex dad wasn’t easy…

 The process of surrogacy is a complicated, lengthy and costly process that takes around 15 to 18 months from start to finish.
 It is the only option for same-sex parents in Singapore.
 Neil and Mark’s and Patrick and David’s children are all American citizens, which has its own set of problems – both families have to leave the country every 90 days to get visitor’s passes for the kids.
 Neil, with his ever-present good humour, says of this: “I make lemonade out of lemons and just plan fabulous vacations to Australia, around South-East Asia, and go on cruises – it’s great!
 It’s a chance for us to bond as a family, although Mark isn’t always able to join us as he works long hours.”
 And as neither of the couples’ marriages are recognised in Singapore, to add insult to injury, the children are considered illegitimate.